falcn-io/falcn/docs/ARCHITECTURE.md

-# TypoSentinel Architecture & Reference
+# Falcn Architecture & Reference

-This document provides a comprehensive overview of the TypoSentinel architecture, command-line interface, and feature set.
+This document provides a comprehensive overview of the Falcn architecture, command-line interface, and feature set.

 ## 1. High-Level System Architecture